gaspard/lucy-library/documentation/meta.md

 * **tags**: This helps users find components in the library along with the description and provided context.
 All tags should be in lowercase.

 * **version**: A [semver](http://semver.org) version number to help trace a block's version in case of bugs.
 This is important to help trace bugs in complex script.

+* **author**: The name and email of the author.
+This information is removed from the block when extracted from the library so that the author information does not stick with modified versions of the file.

+* **origin**: Unique identifier for the block usually a domain name related to the source (or an email) followed by a slash and the original object name.
+For example, the origin for "lucy.Animate" is "lucidity.io/lucy.Animate".
+This helps give keep some credit to the original author and eventually find back what this block was before it got broken for example.
+This is automatically added by using the user's email, like this "some.user@some.domain/block.Name".

 ## Type checking